25 Reasons Why You Should Visit Scotland

 The USA has Route 66.
 Iceland has its ring road.
 Vietnam has the Ho Chi Minh Trail.

 But Scotland has something better than them all: the North Coast 500.
 It’s seriously one of the best things I’ve ever done.
-A 500-mile (800km) road trip through mountains, lochs, beaches, fishing villages, charming towns and roaming cows, it’s insanely beautiful.
+A 500-mile (800km) road trip in the Scottish Highlands through mountains, lochs, beaches, fishing villages, charming towns and roaming cows, it’s insanely beautiful.

 I’ve visited Georgia, Romania, Tajikistan and Kyrgyzstan for road trips.
 But Scotland, in terms of scenery, beats them all.